 While Tailwind offers many administrative and accounting tools, it is not fully-fledged accounting software.
-To help businesses that require a more powerful accounting solution, Tailwind offers integration with QuickBooks Desktop.
+To help businesses that require a more robust solution, Tailwind provides integration with QuickBooks Desktop.

 Downloading the Third-Party Tool

-You’ll need to navigate to the following website to download the tool on the machine that you’ll be syncing data from Tailwind into QuickBooks.
+You will need to navigate to the following website to download the tool on the computer that will be syncing data from Tailwind into QuickBooks.

-Upon purchase you will receive an email which includes your license key and instructions on how to register your activation code.
+Upon purchase ($99 per year subscription), you will receive an email that includes your license key and instructions on how to register your activation code.

-Please note that they do offer a full 30 day trial which you can use to ensure that it works for you.
+Please note: SaasAnt offers a full 30-day trial which you can use to ensure that it works for you.

 Setup and Configuration

-Once you’ve installed the application there are a few steps that you’ll need to do prior to importing transactions from Tailwind into QuickBooks.
+Once you have installed the application, there are a few steps that you will need to do before importing transactions from Tailwind into QuickBooks.

-Note: The records for customers and vendors will be linked off the legal names.
-The utility will automatically create any records that don’t exist and can update address and contact details if you wish.
+Note: The records for customers and vendors will be linked to the legal names.
+The utility will automatically create any records that don’t yet exist in QB and can update address and contact details if you wish

-After downloading the transactions above the following steps will outline how to import your transactions into QB.
+After downloading the transactions, the following steps will outline how to import your transactions into QB.

 - Repeat for all other transaction types you want to import.